 Diversity is more than difference of color

-Yesterday I had the privilege to join a panel on how to develop diversity on your teams at Developer Week in Brooklyn.
+Yesterday I had the privilege to join a panel on how to develop diversity and inclusion on your teams at Developer Week in Brooklyn.
 I was really excited to learn that diversity made it onto the event agenda.
 The panel was made of 5 women with varied and rich experiences in making diverse teams.

 One of the main takeaways of our conversation is that diversity is not driven only by the color of your skin or gender, but also by difference in perspective.
 As a matter of fact, it is more detrimental to a team to lack diversity of perspectives than anything else.
 Perspectives are defined by many things, like the schools one attends, the place someone grew up, and the types of jobs one has had.
 So, next time you interview someone who is the total opposite of you, hire him/her.